 Ayah Al-Zubi is running for City Council to make Cambridge a dignified and affordable home for all.

 This campaign is grassroots.
 It takes a village to be able to make this campaign grow.
 If you have the means to financially contribute, please donate.
 If you would like a yard sign for your home, please let us know.
 Let’s do this together!
-Canvass and phonebanking opportunities coming soon.
+Click the Volunteer link below to canvass with us!

 Meet Ayah